ShivamShivam22/ShivamsBookStore/ShivamsBookStore/README.txt

 0143 > Added CoverTypeRepository.cs class, ICoverTypeRepository.cs. added both of them to UnitOfWork and IUnitOfWork and Created Migration and updated db.

 0204 > Added CoverType to NavBar, Added CoverTypeController, CoverType Index,Upsert.

+0217 > Added CoverType.js and Modified.

+0218 > Lauched the site and its working.